kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

-The intent of this negotiation is to provide a signalling mechanism for each peer to communicate which, if any, priority schemes are supported, as well as a ranked preference.
+The intent of this negotiation is to provide a signalling mechanism for each peer to communicate which, if any, priority schemes are supported, as well as the client's ranked preference.

 For both HTTP/2 and HTTP/3, either peer's SETTINGS may arrive first, so any negotiation must be unilateral and not rely upon receiving